Fusarium patch: Chemical controls

 Chemical controls (i.e. the use of fungicides) to specifically control turf grass diseases have been around since 1891.
-Over the years better controls have been developed, all of which tend to be less toxic to animals and the environment when used properly.
+Over the years, better controls have been developed, all of which tend to be less toxic to animals and the environment when used properly.

-There is a wide variety of chemical groups that are labeled for control of Microdochium Patch.
-They include, but are not limited to the methyl benzimidazole carbamates (MBCs) such as thiophanate methyl, the dicarboximides such as iprodione and vinclozolin, the DMIs such as fenarimol and propiconazole, the QoIs such as azoxystrobin, pyraclostrobin, and trifloxystrobin, the phenylpyrroles such as fludioxonil, certain aromatic hydrocarbons such as PCNB, and the cholronitriles such as chlorothalonil.
+There is a wide variety of chemical groups that are labeled for control of microdochium patch.
+They include, but are not limited to: methyl benzimidazole carbamates (MBCs) such as thiophanate methyl; dicarboximides such as iprodione and vinclozolin; DMIs such as fenarimol and propiconazole; QoIs such as azoxystrobin, pyraclostrobin, and trifloxystrobin; phenylpyrroles such as fludioxonil; certain aromatic hydrocarbons such as PCNB; and chloronitriles such as chlorothalonil.

-These chemical classes should be rotated so that selection pressure on the disease in limited as to avoid resistant strains of this disease.
-The applicator should read and follow all label rates and directions.
-Breaking these directions and misuse of any labeled product is breaking the law.
-Remember that the label is the law.
-The best way to control Microdochium Patch especially going into winter is to use a three way spray right before the first snow fall.
+These chemical classes should be rotated ao that selection pressure on the disease in limited, in order to avoid resistant strains of this disease.
+The best way to control microdochium patch, especially going into winter, is to use a three way spray right before the first snow fall.
 A combination of a dicarboximides such as iprodione, a chloronitrile such as chlorothalonil, and a DMI such as propiconazole will give sufficient control over the span of an average winter.

 Importance

-Microdochium Patch is a significant problem in the turfgrass management industry.
+Microdochium patch is a significant problem in the turfgrass management industry.
 Sports fields, sod farms and home lawns and golf courses can all be damaged by this the disease.
 The pathogen can be found in the Northern United States and all the way up into Canada, meaning that there is a large area where this pathogen can cause serious disease.
-The highest incidence of this disease in these areas occurs on golf courses due to the highly managed areas of susceptible turfgrass species such as Creeping Bentgrass (Agrostis stolonifera) and Annual Bluegrass (Poa annua).
-It is of particular concern because turf on golf courses is considered a high value crop.
-Diseases such a Microdochium Patch lower the value of the crop by decreasing its aesthetic value, affecting the playability, and decreasing the overall health of the turf.
+The highest incidence of this disease in these areas occurs on golf courses, due to the highly managed areas of susceptible turfgrass species such as Creeping Bentgrass (Agrostis stolonifera) and Annual Bluegrass (Poa annua).
+It is of particular concern, because turf on golf courses is considered a high value crop.
+Diseases such a microdochium patch lower the value of the crop by decreasing its aesthetic value, affecting the playability, and decreasing the overall health of the turf.
 Because golf course budgets are often quite tight, the reduction of fungicide applications required in a season for snow mold will result in more money elsewhere in the budget.
 Being that the fungicide budget can be 10% of the maintenance budget, reductions in the use of fungicides can cause a significant increase in the amount of money to do other things.
 On top of that, reducing fungicide inputs helps keep the environment safe and reduces the chances of fungicide resistance development.